notrogan/FirstPersonDeath/README.md

 ### Information
 On death, the mod re-enables the first person camera instead of using the spectator camera.

-In situations when the body is not recoverable (quicksand), the spectator camera will be used as the player prefab is despawned.
+In situations when the body is not recoverable, the spectator camera will be used as the player prefab is despawned.

 ### Configuration
 SwapKey: